aditya-namjoshi/PRHawkDemo/README.md

 PRHawk -- This is a C# .Net based MVC App and RESTful API using Web API.

 To execute:
+Method 1)
-1) Run the application from Visual Studio IDE (.Net 4/ .Net 4.5)
+Run the application from Visual Studio IDE (.Net 4/ .Net 4.5)

   a) Replace the GitHub API credentials in the web.config file for the following key value pair:
   <add key="Password" value = ""> Update the value with the password.
 This file is available in the \PRHawkRestService folder
   b) For the test cases to run, need to update the same in the app.config